 Rodriguez took the kick to open the second half and returned the ball to the 45-yard line.

-From there the Bulldogs went on a 14-play 55-yard drive that ate nearly six minutes of clock.
+From there, the Bulldogs went on a 14-play, 55-yard drive that ate nearly six minutes off clock.

 The drive might have stalled except for a personal foul on Crook County that gave the Bulldogs a first down just inside the 10-yard line.
 R.J.
-Veliz eventually scored on a six yard quarterback keeper.
-Veliz then hit Elias Barajas in the corner of the end zone for the two-point conversion giving the Bulldogs a 14-6 lead midway through the third quarter.
+Veliz eventually scored on a 6-yard quarterback keeper.
+Veliz then hit Elias Barajas in the corner of the end zone for the two-point conversion, giving the Bulldogs a 14-6 lead midway through the third quarter.

 The Cowboys took the ensuing kickoff from their own 18-yard line and quickly drove down the field, finally scoring on a 14-yard run by Langley.